-I just smile, remembering how I couldn’t stop vibrating from the fucking Jake gave me.
+I just smile, remembering how I could not stop vibrating from the fucking Jake gave me.
 It bothered me at the time but is a pleasant memory the next day.
 I remind myself to take a long bath at Doug’s.
 The Canterbury only has a shower.
 As they devour the flapjacks, I retire to the bath.

 Half an hour later, I reemerge in my Sunday best.
 They’re surprised I really am going to church.

 “Com’n.
 I can’t go by meself,” I urge.
 Tony and Jimmy convince Doug he will not be struck dead for entering a Catholic church.
 Doug finds suits that fit the two boys.
 Well-scrubbed and dressed, we walk into the noon Mass at St Victor’s on Holloway close to West Hollywood.
 We are so overdressed that we create a stir among the mostly young and seemingly gay parishioners.
 The service is short and the priest personally welcomes us as we leave.
 Doug admits he’s never been to a Catholic Church before.